 - Select a Consumption Bin from a dropdown list of all bins configured for the shop floor location.
 Consumption bin defines where components should be delivered to execute the production process.
 If no consumption bin is specified, the components will be consumed from the shop floor.

 - If the Work Centre is a co-manufacturing work centre, the dropdown field will instead allow selection from co-manufacturing locations.

 - Select an Output Bin from a dropdown list of all bins configured for the shop floor location.
-Output bin defines where finished products are put away after production.
+Output bin defines where finished products are kept for put away after production.
 If no output bin is specified, the components will be put away to the shop floor.